RetroAchievements/docs/docs/developer-docs/devquests.md

 1. Choose from a provided list or grab one from a hub, just make sure you let us know when you start so we can mark it!
 2. Must go through the revision process as per usual!
 3. Make sure you take care with the set and don't just throw in a bunch of filler
-4. Don't hestitate to contact us with any questions or suggestion<br>• This quest can be done multiple times (current limit: 3)
+4. Don't hesitate to contact us with any questions or suggestion<br>• This quest can be done multiple times (current limit: 3)

 ### 014 [Laudable Leaderboards](https://retroachievements.org/game/862)